onlinecity/wp-gatewayapi/readme.txt

 = Most users: User Guide =

-Most topics are shown in a step-by-step style with numerous screenshots in our User Guide - even quite advanced topics.
+Most topics are shown in a step-by-step style with numerous screenshots in our User Guide – even quite advanced topics.

 [Open the User Guide](https://github.com/onlinecity/wp-gatewayapi/wiki/User-Guide)

 = Advanced: Programmers API =

-Send an SMS to one or multiple recipients by calling `gwapi_send_sms` with the following arguments
+Send an SMS message to one or multiple recipients by calling `gwapi_send_sms `with the following arguments

-- $message (string) A string containing the message to be sent.
+*   $message (string) A string containing the message to be sent.
-- $recipients (array|string) A single recipient or a list of recipients.
+*   $recipients (array|string) A single recipient or a list of recipients.
-- $sender (string, *optional*) Sender text (11 chars or 15 digits)
+*   $sender (string, optional) Sender text (11 chars or 15 digits)
-- $destaddr (string, *optional*) Type of SMS - Can be MOBILE (regular SMS) or DISPLAY (shown immediately on phone and usually not stored, also knows as a Flash SMS)
+*   $destaddr (string, optional) Type of SMS – Can be MOBILE (regular SMS) or DISPLAY (shown immediately on phone and usually not stored, also knows as a Flash SMS)

 Returns the GatewayAPI.com message-ID on success and a WP_Error on failure.

 The recipients-argument may consist of either:

-- An integer or string, containing an MSISDN (CC + number, digits only).
+*   An integer or string, containing an MSISDN (CC + number, digits only).
 Example number: Country code 45.
 Phone number: 12 34 56 78.
-  Resulting MSISDN: "4512345678".
+Resulting MSISDN: “4512345678”.
-- An array containing MSISDN (see above).
+*   An array containing MSISDN (see above).
-- An array in which MSISDN's are keys and their values are arrays of tags.
+*   An array in which MSISDN’s are keys and their values are arrays of tags.
 Example in JSON:
-  { "4512345678": { "%NAME%": "John Doe", "%GENDER%": "Male" } }
+{ “4512345678”: { “%NAME%”: “John Doe”, “%GENDER%”: “Male” } }

-*Note: SMS'es sent via `gwapi_send_sms` are NOT saved in WordPress.
-They are however still accessible via the traffic log on GatewayAPI.com*
+Note: SMS messages sent via `gwapi_send_sms` are NOT saved in WordPress.
+They are however still accessible via the traffic log on GatewayAPI.com

+## **Screenshots**

+Set up your OAuth key and secret here.
+This settings page is available for administrators only.

+If the SMS Sending UI is enabled, this is how you can send an SMS from the backend.

+Contact Form 7: GatewayAPI automatically adds extra controls for supporting signup/update/unsubscribe in the Contact Form 7 form builder.

+Contact Form 7: Creating a "recipient groups" selection field.